 Example: John applies for his first mortgage

-John has worked as a freelance writer for the past three years and is ready to buy his first home.
-He has $10,000 in savings and is able to cover the cost of his rent and monthly expenses with his income.
-The lender he chose looked at his post-tax income and felt confident that he could afford monthly payments of $810.
+After three years working as a freelance writer, John is ready to buy his first home.
+He’s saved $10,000 and can cover the cost of his rent and monthly expenses with his income.
+The lender he choses looks at his post-tax income and feels confident he could afford monthly payments of $810.

-This allowed John to borrow $150,000 at an interest rate of 4.94% for 30 years.
-Since this was a variable rate loan that also included fees, he chose to buy a smaller home and borrow only $135,000.
-This allowed him to make his monthly payments without having to worry when his income fluctuated down.
+This allows John to borrow $150,000 at an interest rate of 4.94% for 30 years.
+Since this was a conventional loan with closing fees, he chose to buy a smaller home and borrow only $135,000.
+This allowed him to make his monthly payments without worrying when his income fluctuates.

 - Higher fees and rates.
-Some lenders may charge you extra fees or higher interest rates for the higher risk they perceive you to have.
+Some lenders may charge you extra fees or higher interest rates if they perceive you’re a higher risk.

 - You may need an accountant.
-Lenders could request the contact details of an accountant to verify your income.
-If you don’t have an accountant, you may want to consider consulting one to help you with your documentation.
+Lenders could request to contact an accountant to verify your income.

-- Defaulting.
+- Risk of default.
 If your income fluctuates from month to month, you run the risk of defaulting on your mortgage after a slow month.
-Take out a mortgage you can comfortably afford and keep a savings account with a few months’ income.
+Take out a mortgage you can comfortably afford and keep a savings account with a few months’ income if possible.

-If you’re self-employed and thinking about buying a house, you’ll need to jump through a few extra hoops, but it is possible.
-Gather all of your financial documents before getting started, and compare mortgages from different lenders to make sure you’re getting the best rate.
+If you’re self-employed and thinking about buying a house, you’ll need to jump through some extra hoops.
+Gather all of your financial documents before getting started and compare mortgages from different lenders to make sure you’re getting the best rate.

 Ask an Expert